~ by Nomi Berger

 Because their coats shed moderately, they’re easy to groom, needing only a weekly brushing.
 Their teeth, however, should be brushed several times a week to prevent the halitosis common in Frenchies, and their ears cleaned regularly with a warm, damp cloth.

 French Bulldogs are easy to handle, are usually well-behaved around people and other animals and make excellent companion dogs.
 They have a mischievous streak, often acting the clown to attract the attention they crave.
-They need several fifteen- minute walks a day to stay fit and a few sessions of chasing balls to keep entertained.
+They need several fifteen-minute walks a day to stay fit and a few sessions of chasing balls to keep entertained.
 And they make wonderful lap dogs.
+French Bulldogs are extremely popular dogs, so if people are looking to add one into their family, they could visit AmericanListed to see if there are any French Bulldogs for sale.

 Unlike Bostons, Frenchies snort, snore and grunt 24 hours a day.
 And they’re prone to flatulence, which bothers everyone but true lovers of these small, quirky dogs.